DaniAffCH/multiperson-realtime-pose-estimation/README.md

 ## How does it work?

 LitePose follows a bottom-up pose estimation approach.
 The single-branch architecture ensures high efficiency, while the Fusion Deconv Head implements the scale invariance by using high resolution features.
-MobileNet structure with large kernels deconvolution is used as backbone.
+MobileNet structure with large kernels convolution is used as backbone.
 The whole network is scalable with respect to the number of joints and the maximum number of people that the image may contain.

 ![Network Architecture!](/assets/structure.png)